 Chase Creek Labradoodles breeds Multigenerational Australian Labradoodles, typically with a soft, fleece coat and ranging from mini to medium sizes.
-This is to give you a better idea of what we are breeding from the following information, so you know if we are right for your family!
+This is to give you a better idea of what I am breeding from the following information, so you know if I am right for your family!

 The History of Australian Labradoodles